EmpAsh938/photo-library/README.md

 ### Intro
-Photo Library is an free stock images app.
+Photo Library is a free stock image app.

 ### Usage
 ```